You do not want bees in or anywhere near your home.

 Bees Are Smart

-Bees are some of the smartest insects out there.
-They know how to count, and they even have their own language.
-This language may look like a dance to us, but the bees use the movements to communicate with each other and tell each other where the nearest food source is.
+Bees are some of the most intelligent insects out there.
+They know how to count, and they even have their language.
+This language may look like a dance to us, but the bees use the movements to communicate and tell each other where the nearest food source is.

 A few tests at the Queen Mary University of London proved that bees even have problem-solving skills that were previously unfound in any other insect.